Skip to content.

 Even if your prospect didn’t sign as planned for whatever reason, it’s critical that you keep reminding them of your existence.
 As we mentioned in our marketing guide for B2B sales, according to CSO insights, 89% of companies that aligned sales and marketing lead generation efforts, reported measurable increases as a result of continuous nurturing.

-From email marketing to blog and social media content, advertising, ebooks, and other marketing materials, your efforts can help position your company as an authority, educate your prospects, learn about their preferences and pains, and eventually, bring them back to you with a stronger intent to buy.
+From email marketing to blog and social media content, advertising, ebooks, and other resources for marketing leaders, your efforts can help position your company as an authority, educate your prospects, learn about their preferences and pains, and eventually, bring them back to you with a stronger intent to buy.

 Conclusion